-Despite Wilpatu National Park's location in Sri Lanka's dry zone, it boasts nearly 60 lakes and is renowned for leopard, elephant and sambar deer spottings.
-We will go on a jeep safari in the hope of spotting the elusive leopard.
-We choose to visit this park, rather than the more touristy Yala National Park further south because we believe it offers our customers a better experience.
+Leaving Negombo we travel north following the coastal road via the small towns of Chilaw and Putalam before reaching the entrance to Willpattu National Park.
+Here we will leave our bus and change to jeeps for an afternoon safari through the park hoping to spot Sri Lanka's most elusive resident, the leopard.
+Despite Willpattu National Park's location in Sri Lanka's dry zone, it boasts nearly 60 lakes and is renowned for leopard, elephant and sambar deer spottings.
+We choose to visit this park, rather than Yala National Park further south because we believe it offers our customers a better experience.
 The same animals can be seen here as in Yala, however it is less crowded, making our visit more enjoyable and responsible.
-Leaving the park, we drive to nearby Anuradapura, where we will spend the next two nights.
+Leaving the park, we drive to nearby Anuradapura, where we will spend the night.